Pet Skin Conditions

 While there is no cure for atopic dermatitis, it can be controlled.

-- Steroids can provide short-term relief but have side affects.
+- Steroids can provide short-term relief but have side effects.

 - Antihistamines can also be effective in controlling the itch.